-Sexuality - Cancer can affect your sexuality in physical and emotional ways.
+Sex life - Cancer can affect your sex life in physical and emotional ways.
 The impact of these changes depends on many factors, such as treatment and side effects, your self-confidence, and if you have a partner.
 Although sexual intercourse may not always be possible, closeness and sharing can still be part of your relationship.

-▶ See our Sexuality, Intimacy and Cancer booklet.
+See our Sexuality, Intimacy and Cancer booklet.